The 2025 Thoroughbred Industry Employee Awards Finalists

 Dedication to Breeding Award sponsored by Hallway Feeds

-Dedication to Racing Award, sponsored by the NTRA
+Dedication to Racing Award, sponsored by National Thoroughbred Racing Association

 Managerial, sponsored by Hagyard Equine Medical Institute